sg893052/sonic-buildimage/system/system-ready.md

 - Sysmonitor thread to montior all the Sonic Service(Docker+Host) states(present in /etc/systemd/system) and process their running status and Up status.
 - Loaded, enabled/enable-runtime/static , active & running, active & exited state services are considered UP.
 - Inactive and failed state services are considered DOWN.
+- Activating state serices are considered as Starting.
 - For all docker services, app ready status is read from state db feature table UP_STATUS post checking the check_up_status flag in config db.
 - show system status all command will use socket communication with sysmonitor to get the current status of all the services.